GATO LAWSUIT ALERT: Levi & Korsinsky Notifies Gatos Silver, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, April 14, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Gatos Silver, Inc. ("Gatos" or the "Company") (NYSE: GATO) of a class action securities lawsuit.
+NEW YORK , April 21, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Gatos Silver, Inc. ("Gatos" or the "Company") (NYSE: GATO) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Gatos investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of persons and entities that purchased or otherwise acquired Gatos: (a) common stock pursuant and/or traceable to documents issued in connection with the Company's initial public offering conducted on or about October 28, 2020; and/or (b) securities between October 28, 2020 and January 25, 2022, inclusive.
 Follow the link below to get more information and be contacted by a member of our team: